astridlyre/vimminkeys/README.md

 - {n}gt : go to the nth tab
 - H : go back in history
 - L : go forward in history
+- d : go down half a page
+- u : go up half a page

-All commands except for history commands are repeatable as in vim.
+All commands except for history and half-page commands are repeatable as in vim.
 Example: 50j will scroll down 50 lines.

 ## Credits